 - You might lose financial aid after getting your first bachelor's degree.

 How to Find Colleges That Offer Combined Degree Programs

 - Search online.
 Search using words that describe your career or major in combination with words such as "accelerated," "combined," "3-2," "3+3," "progressive," "joint," or "dual."
 (The numbers refer to accelerated programs that include three undergraduate years and two or three graduate years.)
 Some universities actively promote combined degrees and are easy to find.
 These colleges may offer attractive support and scholarships.

 - Read descriptions carefully.
 Combined degree programs fall under many labels, and terms are often defined differently at different institutions.
 Also, there are many graduate-level combined degree programs, so be sure you are looking at programs for undergraduates.

 - Use directories.
 Some professional organizations provide lists of colleges that offer combined degrees in their field.
-For example, the Association of American Medical Colleges offers a directory of combined medical degree programs that you can search by school or by type of program.

 - Look within a college.
 Look for combined degrees in the appropriate academic section of the general catalog, which is usually on the college's website.
 Descriptions of combined degree programs may also be tucked away on department web pages.
 Call the department office for help.

 Use College Match to look up colleges and see their degree options on the Academics tab.